Most parents know that the 24th December is the hardest night of the year to get your child to sleep.

 Whilst others just embrace the early Christmas morning and then put their child to bed earlier on Christmas night to compensate for the difference.

-If you currently use a sleep clock with your child you will need to be clever about how to use it for Christmas morning.
+A word of caution for those parents that use a Sleep clock.
+If you currently use one with your child you will need to be clever about how to use it for Christmas morning.

-If you allow your child to ignore the clock and get up early on that one day, how will you ever enforce it on other days?
+If you allow your child to ignore the clock and get up early on that one day, you can’t expect them to follow it on other days afterwards.

 One popular technique is to adjust the clock after the child has gone to bed on Christmas Eve, to allow for this one off early wake.
 Just don’t forget to adjust it back again afterwards or your Boxing Day might start early too!

-Most of all, I wish you and your family a wonderfully happy, magical and restful Christmas
+Hopefully your child or children will drift off to a magical sleep for you and not start Christmas Day too early.
+Most of all, I wish you and your family a wonderfully happy, magical, safe and restful Christmas

 Rachael, The Sleep Sanctuary